k248311-coder/POA-App/README.md

   ## Running the code

+  Install Node.js

+  Run `npm install --global yarn` to install yarn.

+  Open project folder then open cmd on that folder.

-  Run `npm i` to install the dependencies.
+  Run `npm install` to install the dependencies.

   Run `npm run dev` to start the development server.